badal-io/airflow2-local-ci-cd/README.md

     <ins>Note:</ins> &nbsp; for <strong>GCP Cloud Shell</strong> you must <strong> re-run </strong> this command every time when a shell session is expired or ended.

-  - 4.2 Open a new terminal window and run the following command to make sure that all 3 containers (webserver, scheduler, postgres_db) are runnning and healthy:
+  - 4.2 Open a new terminal window and run the following command to make sure that all 3 containers (webserver, scheduler, postgres_db) are running and healthy:

         docker ps